-What’s the difference between the Access Point Mode and Router Mode on the TP-Link wireless router?
+What’s the Difference Between Access Point Mode and Router Mode on A TP-Link wireless Router?

-At last, the other functions supported by both Router Mode and Wireless Access Point Mode, including Led Control, Auto Reboot, Time Settings, USB Sharing and Wi-Fi Schedule, would still keep alive after changing modes.
+Other functions supported by both Router Mode and Wireless Access Point Mode, including LED Control, Auto Reboot, Time Settings, USB Sharing and Wi-Fi Schedule would still be available and functional after changing modes.

-When Archer A7 is working as Wireless Router Mode, the menu is listed as below:
+When Archer A7 is working in Wireless Router Mode, its menu is presented as seen below:

-After switching the Operation Mode from Wireless Router Mode into Access Point Mode, the menu would be changed as the following pictures:
+After switching the Operation Mode from Wireless Router Mode into Access Point Mode, the menu will change, as seen below:

-LED Control (Night Mode), Time Settings (NTP Server), Wireless Schedule, USB Sharing still work under Access Point Mode:
+LED Control (Night Mode), Time Settings (NTP Server), Wireless Schedule, and USB Sharing still work in Access Point Mode:

-Under the AP mode, the Guest Network will not be separate from the main network.
-Clients connected to the guest network can access to the main network.
+In Access Point mode, the Guest Network will not be separated from the main network.
+Clients connected to the guest network will be able access the main network.

 Your feedback helps improve this site.